 In particular, I’ve been irritated over the trampling of school teachers, which, of course, hits home.
-Especially comparted with the Wall street folk who apparently are barely scraping by.
+Especially compared with the Wall Street folk who apparently are barely scraping by.

 Jaquandor quotes Kevin Drum: “Of course unions have pathologies.
 Every big human institution does.
 And anyone who thinks they’re on the wrong side of an issue should fight it out with them.
 But unions are also the only large-scale movement left in America that persistently acts as a countervailing power against corporate power.
 They’re the only large-scale movement left that persistently acts in the economic interests of the middle class.”

-Another labor story is running through my mind: the “feel good’ story of 2010, the rescue of the the 33 Chilean miners.
-But the 60 Minutes story about them in February 2011 shows that the men are still suffering from the sense of despair.
+Another labor story is running through my mind: the “feel-good” story of 2010, the rescue of the 33 Chilean miners.
+But the 60 Minutes story about them in February 2011 shows that the men are still suffering from a sense of despair.
 There was supposed to have been emergency food made available, but it was a “pittance”; the men seriously considered suicide or cannibalism over starving to death.
 The disaster, like so many other mining crises, in the United States and elsewhere, was a function of management ineptitude or callous indifference.